petr-kalinin/progtexts2/python_basics_en/7_files.rst

 and the parameter ``"r"`` stands for "**r**\ead", so it indicates that you are going to read the data, not to write (then you should use ``"w"`` instead, see this below).

-Then you can work with the received object ``f``.
-The simplest operation is ``f.readline()``, which returns the next line of the file.
+Then you are able to work with the received object ``f``.
+The basic operation is ``f.readline()``, which returns the next line of the file.
-This is a complete analog of ``input()``, except for that at the end of the received string there will be a special line break character ``"\n"`` (when the line is output to the screen, it will not be visible, but will break the line and start a new one).
+This is a complete analog of ``input()``, except for that at the end of the received string there will be a special line break character ``"\n"`` (when the line is output to the screen, it won't be visible, but will break the line and start a new one).
 Highly likely it will bother you, but you can easily remove it using the ``.rstrip("\n")`` method, for example, ``f.readline().rstrip("\n")``.